abcd22-hub/g_chandrika_portfolio/README.md

-# Orange Hues Design - My Portfolio Website
+# G.CHANDRIKA - My Portfolio Website

-Welcome to my personal portfolio website, "Orange Hues Design"!
+Welcome to my personal portfolio website, "G.Chandrika Portfolio"!
 This project showcases my skills, experience, and projects as a software developer.
 Built with modern web technologies, it's designed to be responsive, visually appealing, and easy to navigate.

 ## Table of Contents